seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **PRINCE**
 We still have known thee for a holy man.
-Where’s Romeo’s man? what can he say in this?
+Where's Romeo's man? what can he say in this?

 **BALTHASAR**
-I brought my master news of Juliet’s death;
+I brought my master news of Juliet's death;
 And then in post he came from Mantua
 To this same place, to this same monument.
 This letter he early bid me give his father,